mamori-io/neo4j-db-proxy/README.md

 the proxy itself.
 For network protocol operations use Netty.

 ## Reference Redis Project
-A reference Redis database proxy project is available to you to show an example implementation and how to incorporate the external interfaces and classes into your proxy code https://github.com/mamori-io/redis-db-proxy
+A reference Redis database proxy project is available as a guide to implementation and how to incorporate the external interfaces and classes into your proxy code https://github.com/mamori-io/redis-db-proxy

 ## Throughput/Scaling Targets